Arianrhod: In other sources

 One of the Welsh Triads, 35 by Rachel Bromwich's numbering, establishes a different family connection for Arianrhod.
 Her father is named as Beli Mawr, and her brother is Caswallawn (the historical Cassivellaunus).
 She has two sons by Lliaws son of Nwyfre, Gwenwynwyn and Gwanar, who both accompany Caswallawn in his pursuit of Julius Caesar after he has been chased from Britain.
 This triad is the only source connecting Arianrhod to Beli Mawr and the Caswallawn saga, but it is not incompatible with the tradition recorded in the Mabinogion.

 The stories of Welsh mythology changed over time, and the Mabinogion does not contain the only version of them.
 Welsh scholar William John Gruffydd noted that 15th- and 16th-century poets apparently knew an alternate tradition in which Arianrhod actually became Math's footholder.
 Additionally, some scholars have suggested that in an earlier form of the Fourth Branch, Gwydion was the father of Arianrhod's sons.

 Arianrhod's palace, Caer Arianrhod, is connected with a rock formation visible westward of Llandwrog, North-West Wales at low tide.
 This formation is one of several landmarks that attest to the localization of the events in the Fourth Branch in this area.
 The name "Caer Arianrhod" is also used in Welsh for the constellation Corona Borealis.
 Robert Graves cites the riddling claim of Taliesin to have spent three periods in the prison/castle of Arianrhod, who Graves considers as "one more aspect of Caridwen, or Ceridwen, the White Goddess...the Muse-goddess".

 Etymology

 The name "Arianrhod" (from the Welsh arian, "silver," and rhod, "wheel") may be cognate with Proto-Celtic *Arganto-rotā, meaning "silver wheel."
-Alternatively, the earliest form of the name may have been Aranrot, in which case the first part of the name would be related to "Aran."
+Alternatively, the earliest form of the name may have been Aranrot, in which case the first part of the name would be related to "Aran," a word with uncertain meaning, "but 'huge', 'round' or 'humped' would all be possible interpretations."